How did Lent become fish fry season?

 Fish dinner, St. John Vianney (R.I.P.), Allentown (c.
 2011)

-Available in both HTML and handy, print-friendly text formats, Pittsburgh Catholic‘s list is definitely the big fish in this particular roiling grease-filled pond.
+The big fish and the O.G. in this particular roiling grease-filled pond is Pittsburgh Catholic‘s yearly fish fry list.
 The guide has the no-nonsense pre-Internet feel of kind parishioners dutifully volunteering their time to type out, update, and double-check their facts each February, all in the name of the Lord.
 It was likely the region’s first fish fry guide (?) and for this blogger, it’s still the best.
+[Update: gone is the old no-styling design and downloadable version.]

 It was the Pittsburgh Catholic list that led us to the late, great St. John Vianney in Allentown (the church was just closed by the diocese early in 2016).
 St. John was not only open for Friday lunches (a rarity) but offered a spectacular dessert table where the kinds of confections you thought had been banished from this earth (Jello surprise!
 Pretzel salad!
 Pineapple upside-down cake!
 Dirt!) were generously spooned out by the congregants for sums in the twenty-five to fifty cent range.
 Maybe if they’d asked a more reasonable price, St. John would still be running Sunday services and The Orbit could be dining there this Friday.
 Sigh.